Simele massacre: Massacre in Simele

 A cold blooded and methodical massacre of all the men in the village then followed, a massacre which for the black treachery in which it was conceived and the callousness with which it was carried out, was as foul a crime as any in the blood stained annals of the Middle East.
 The Assyrians had no fight left in them, partly because of the state of mind to which the events of the past week had reduced them, largely because they were disarmed.
 Had they been armed it seems certain that Ismail Abawi Tohalla and his bravos would have hesitated to take them on in fair fight.
 Having disarmed them, they proceeded with the massacre according to plan.
 This took some time.
 Not that there was any hurry, for the troops had the whole day ahead of them.
 Their opponents were helpless and there was no chance of any interference from any quarter whatsoever.
 Machine gunners set up their guns outside the windows of the houses in which the Assyrians had taken refuge, and having trained them on the terror stricken wretches in the crowded rooms, fired among them until not a man was left standing in the shambles.
 In some other instance the blood lust of the troops took a slightly more active form, and men were dragged out and shot or bludgeoned to death and their bodies thrown on a pile of dead.

 In his depiction of the massacre, Mar Shimun states:

 Girls were raped and made to march naked before Iraqi commanders.
 Children were run over by military cars.
 Pregnant women were bayonetted.
 Children were flung in the air and pierced on to the points of bayonets.
 Holy books were used for the burning of the massacred.

-The official Iraqi account—that the Assyrian casualties were sustained during a short battle with Kurdish and Arab tribes—has been discredited by all historians.
-Khaldun Husry claims that the mass killing was not premeditated and that the responsibility lies on the shoulders of Ismael Abbawi, a junior officer in the army.

 On 13 August, Bakr Sidqi moved his troops to Alqosh, where he planned to inflict a further massacre on the Assyrians who found refuge there.